IgniteUI/igniteui-docfx/en/components/grids_templates/paging.md

 }
 ```

-or pipe the `data` input value through a custom Angular pipe - this way a developer need not worry about change detection in certain scenarios, Angular will handle it internally:
+A better alternative to the above approach is to pipe the `data` input through a custom Angular pipe - this way a developer need not worry about change detection in certain scenarios, Angular will handle it internally:

 ```html
 <@@igSelector [paging]="true" [paginationTemplate]="myTemplate" [data]="allData | paging:page:perPage">